Where is Café Parizäde located?

 Generally, we have both small group and community seating and, though our event is always crowded, we haven't had a problem seating groups.
 If your reservation for the Thanksgiving Day seating at Café Parizäde is for a group of 7 or larger, and your entire party is arriving at the same time, we will reserve a specific table for your group.
 If your group of 7+ guests will be spread across multiple reservations (at the same arrival time), please let us know in the "notes/questions" box on the reservation form that your reservation is part of a larger group, and include the name that should be used to reserve the group table.

-If your reservation for the Sunday seating at Washington Duke Inn is for a group of 6 or larger, we will reserve a specific table for your group.
+If your reservation for the Monday seating at Kipos Greek Taverna is for a group of 6 or larger, we will reserve a specific table for your group.

 Can my party of two have a small table just to ourselves?